kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 To avoid becoming a bottleneck for every single setting in your organization, a Fabric admin can delegate many of the controls to capacity, workspace, and domain admins.Delegating settings allows your organization to have several admins with different levels of admin rights in multiple logical locations within your organization.
 The team admin can control settings and permissions relevant for the team, at the capacity, workspace, or domain level, depending on the way your organization is set up.

-Consumption in Fabric is measured using capacity units (CUs).
+consumption in Fabric is measured using capacity units (CUs).
 Using the Capacity Metrics app admins can view consumption in their organization.
 This report enables you to make informed decisions regarding the use of your organizational resources.
 You can then take action by scaling a capacity up or down, pausing a capacity operation, optimizing query efficiency, or buying another capacity if needed.

 ## DR